Sophievanderburg/real-time-web-2122/README.md

 :white_check_mark: See how many questions are answered correctly <br>

 #### Should have
+:white_check_mark: Results list
-- [ ] Ranking list
+- [ ] Results list in order
+- [ ] Show right answer if the wrong one is answered

 #### Could have
 - [ ] Question shown one by one
-- [ ] Show right answer if the wrong one is answered
 - [ ] See a leaderboard before you are doing the quiz yourself.

 #### Want to have